You can appeal against your conviction, sentence or both. It doesn’t matter if you pleaded guilty or not guilty.

 If you get permission to appeal

-If permission is granted, your appeal will be heard by the Court of Appeal.
+Your appeal will be heard by the Court of Appeal Criminal Division.

 If you don’t get permission to appeal

 You have the right to renew your application and ask a ‘full court’ of 2 or 3 judges to give you permission.
-The letter tells you how to do this.
+The letter will tell you how to do this.

 Stopping your appeal

-You can stop your appeal at any time - download and use the form below.
+You can apply to stop your appeal at any time.

 To do this, you must download and fill in a ‘notice of abandonment of appeal’ form.